Australian Society of General Semantics Inc.

-A vital element in the value of the Tuesday evening and monthly daytime gatherings has been the hospitality offered by Gavan.
-This has extended not only to use of his home and its many facilities, but to provision of the most enjoyable meals for various numbers of participants.
-He has even packed hot meals for transport to other venues when required!
-The multi-tasking Gavan seems to be able to maintain an input of wisdom from his other lives and incisive commentary on the presentations, all while brewing and serving excellent coffees, boiling rice and stewing amazing creations (including vegetarian options) - and even insists on doing the washing-up!
-Thank you, Gavan.
+A vital element in the value of the Tuesday evening and monthly daytime gatherings has been the hospitality offered by Gavan and Pauline.
+This has extended not only to use of their home and its many facilities, but to provision of the most enjoyable meals for various numbers of participants.
+The multi-tasking Gavan seems to be able to maintain an input of wisdom from his other lives and incisive commentary on the presentations, all while brewing and serving excellent coffees, boiling rice and stewing amazing creations (including vegetarian and gluten-free options) - and even insists on doing the washing-up!
+Thank you, Pauline and Gavan.

 Pauline and her family have generously invited us to their creek-view home in Towradgie a number of times, for a refreshing change from city life.

-Inter-meeting contacts by way of telephone, email and special visits have been an integral part of the networking.
+Between-meeting contacts by way of telephone and email, and special-purpose visits have been an integral part of the networking.

 AGS is a small but valued member of the global GS community.
-Laurie and David, when visiting the Society and the Institute in the USA, many years ago and again recently, were warmly received as close friends and colleagues.
+Laurie and David, when visiting the Society and the Institute in the USA, were warmly received as close friends and colleagues.

 Our library continues to receive copies of "ETC", which is full of news and articles from the GS community.
 David, in particular, has been quite successful in having his articles published there.

-Our website www.ags.org.au has accumulated a considerable amount of material from our activities etc. Although historically somewhat primitive in presentation, it has attracted several enquiries and has much greater potential.
+Our website www.ags.org.au has accumulated a considerable amount of material from our activities etc. It has attracted several enquiries and has much greater potential.

 The website is an important medium in terms of linking us with the global GS community, presenting our material to a vast audience and attracting membership.
 I believe that it is a powerful medium for time-binding investment.